The Best-Ever Potato Latkes Recipe

 Potato Latkes Full Recipe

 - After rinsing off the potatoes, cut them in half lengthways.
-Do not shred the potatoes!
+Do not peel the potatoes!

 - Shred the potatoes and the 1/2 onion in a food processor, or with a handheld grater.